jguidry/SEE_2017_RFID_Pathways/README.md

 ```
 ./SEE_2017_RFID_Pathways/runApp.sh
 ```
-This will launch the app in the browser (Note, this should automatically launch on the pi when it has internet)
+This will launch the app in the browser (Note: this should automatically launch on the pi when it has internet)

 ## Outside Libraries Used